 The church is evocative, with a suffused light filling its round shape, and the altar in the centre makes it exceptionally welcoming.

 Another interesting area in Rome most tourists never see is Ostiense.

-Located just outside of the city centre in the direction of the airport, Ostiense is a residential area famous for its alternative feel and vibrant nightclubs but it has some surprises for the culturally curious traveller.
+Located just outside of the city centre in the direction of the airport, Ostiense is a residential area famous for its alternative feel and vibrant nightclubs but it has some surprises for the culturally curious traveler.